-A myelogram is an imaging examination of the spine performed after contrast material has been injected directly into your spinal canal to outline the spinal cord, nerve roots, and other spinal structures on X-ray, CT, and/or MRI images.
+A myelogram is an imaging examination of the spine performed after contrast material has been injected directly into your spinal canal to outline the spinal cord, nerve roots, and other spinal structures on X-ray and CT.

-Conventional myelography utilizes a special form of X-ray called fluoroscopy and an iodine-containing contrast material that is injected directly into the spinal canal.
-Fluoroscopy makes it possible to see the bones and joints on “real-time” X-ray images.
+Conventional myelography utilizes a special form of X-ray called fluoroscopy (“real-time” X-ray) and an iodine-containing contrast material that is injected directly into the spinal canal.
 When contrast material is injected into the spinal canal, it is clearly visible on fluoroscopic and CT images and allows the radiologist to better detect abnormalities.
 While the injection is monitored with fluoroscopy, regular X-ray images are also obtained for documentation.

 CT myelography is now almost always performed in conjunction with conventional myelography.
 CT uses X-ray pictures taken from multiple different angles to create cross-sectional images that appear as “slices” of the bones and surrounding structures.